tecmage/autiobooks/README.md

 The program creates .wav files for each chapter, then combines them into a .m4b file for playing using an audiobook player.

 ## Author
 by David Nesbitt, distributed under MIT license.
-Check out the excellent project [audiblez](https://github.com/santinic/audiblez) if you'd prefer a command-line interface.